Taiyari Diwali Ki – Diwali Cleaning Tips & Decoration Ideas

-If you have always loved paper quilling then exploit your talent well now.
-Take different colors of quilling papers and make elliptical and circular shapes out of them.
+If you have always loved paper quilling, then exploit your talent well now.
+Take different colours of quilling papers and make elliptical and circular shapes out of them.
 You can decorate the outside of any regular plate with these quilled shapes and decorate it the way you want.
 You can put a diya inside the thali and place it to decorate the doorways and window too.

 Flowers and Garlands

-This is one decorating idea that never ceases to grab attention.
-You can bring different types of flowers and weave them in a garland to decorate the doors, windows, walls, and other places of the house.
-These days, decorating the homes with the floral theme has become a trend.
+It is one decorating idea that never ceases to grab attention.
+You can bring fresh flowers and weave them in a garland to decorate the doors, windows, walls, and other places of the house.
+These days, decorating homes with a floral theme has become a trend.
 So, you can always give this DIY a try.
 It’s simple and not much time-consuming!

 Rangoli with Fresh Flowers

-If you have always used colored powder to make rangolis then try something new this time.
-You can use watercolors to paint your rangoli this year.
-Often when you use powder, it gets messed up after a while but using paint will keep your rangoli intact.
-Use different shades to pep up your rangoli design just like the way you have been using powder.
+If you have always used coloured powder to make rangolis, then try something new this time.
+You can use watercolours to paint your rangoli this year.
+When you use powder, it gets messed up after a while but using paint will keep your rangoli intact.
+Use different shades to pep up your rangoli design, just like how you have been using powder.
 You can clean the paint with water whenever you want to.

 Over to you

-Besides the above-listed Diwali decoration ideas, you can also make thread lanterns, paper coneflowers, handcrafted lampshades, wall hangers, pathway décor, flower bells, handmade wall pieces, sequin and tassel hangings, and other ideas that might come across your mind.
+Besides the above-listed Diwali decoration ideas, you can also make thread lanterns, paper coneflowers, handcrafted lampshades, wall hangers, pathway décor, flower bells, handmade wall pieces, sequin, tassel hangings, and other ideas that might come across your mind.

 So, what are you waiting for?
 Just get started with the house cleaning first and then the decorating part.
 Light up this Diwali bright and let the happiness, laughter, and wealth roll in your home.
 Happy Diwali!